sufiyan007/JavaScript/Objects.md

 3. Nested objects/arrays are still shared by reference.
 4. To deep copy objects with nested structures, you need other techniques like `JSON.parse(JSON.stringify(obj))` or utility libraries (`lodash.cloneDeep`).

+# Object Copying in JavaScript

+## Shallow vs Deep Copy

+- **Shallow Copy:** Copies only the first level of properties.
+Nested objects or arrays are still referenced.
+- **Deep Copy:** Copies everything, including nested objects and arrays, creating a fully independent copy.

 ---

 ## 13. Understanding Object.assign()